National Collegiate Athletic Association: Football Bowl Subdivision

+Current champions

++: The Division I FCS National Championship is the official NCAA-sanctioned football championship for Division I. The NCAA doesn't officially endorse a national champion at the Division I FBS level but maintains a list of "official selectors" in their record books.

 Conferences

 The NCAA is divided into three levels of conferences, Division I, Division II, and Division III, organized in declining program size, as well as numerous sub-divisions.
 Most schools belong to a primary "multisport conference" for most of their sports.
-A schools may also belong to another conference for a particular sport.
+Schools may belong to different conferences for different sports.

 The Division I, Division II, and Division III "Independents" listed below are not conferences per se; it is a designation used for schools that do not belong to a conference for a particular sport.
 These schools may still have conference memberships for other sports.
 For example, Notre Dame primarily belongs to the Atlantic Coast Conference for most sports, but its ice hockey team competes in the Big Ten Conference and its football team is an independent.

 Division I

-Among the NCAA regulations, each Division I conference defined as "multisport conference" must have at least seven active Division I member institutions.
+Among the NCAA regulations, each Division I conference defined as a "multisport conference" must have at least seven active Division I member institutions.
 These conferences must sponsor at least 12 sports, including six sports for men and six for women.
 At least seven active members in a multisport conference must sponsor both men's and women's basketball.
+However, a conference may operate for up to 2 years with fewer active members under a hardship rule.
 For non-football conferences, they must sponsor at least two men's team sports other than basketball.
 Teams that consist of both men and women are counted as men's teams for sports sponsorship purposes.

 For all institutions in the Division I Football Bowl Subdivision, they have additional requirements.
 Among them, they must participate in conference play in at least six men's and eight women's sports, including football, men's and women's basketball, and at least two other women's team sports.
+In 2023, the NCAA added new requirements for FBS membership, set to take effect in 2027–28.
+At that time, FBS institutions must fund the equivalent of 210 full scholarships across all of their NCAA sports; must spend at least $6 million annually on said scholarships; and must provide at least 90% of the required number of full scholarships across 16 sports (as chosen by the institution), including football.